Home » Middle East » Iraq Google Maps & Wiki

 Its capital city is Baghdad, where the local time zone is UTC+3, which is 8 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Baghdad: N/A.

 For nature lovers, we do note the following elevation data regarding Iraq; mean elevation: 312 m, elevation extremes; lowest point: Persian Gulf 0 m, highest point: Cheekha Dar 3,611 m.
-The lengths of its total coastline are: 58 km and the length of the land boundaries is total: 3,809 km.
+The length of its total coastline are: 58 km and the length of the land boundaries is total: 3,809 km.

 Current environmental issues in Iraq; government water control projects drained most of the inhabited marsh areas east of An Nasiriyah by drying up or diverting the feeder streams and rivers; a once sizable population of Marsh Arabs, who inhabited these areas for thousands of years, has been displaced; furthermore, the destruction of the natural habitat poses serious threats to the area’s wildlife populations; inadequate supplies of potable water; development of the Tigris and Euphrates rivers system contingent upon agreements with upstream riparian Turkey; air and water pollution; soil degradation (salination) and erosion; desertification.